Plus500 Fees Explained

 Plus500 Safety and Security

-Plus500 was founded in 2008 and headquartered in London, it is a publicly listed company in the UK and an FTSE250 constituent.
+Plus500 was founded in 2008 and headquartered in Israel, with subsidiaries in Australia, Singapore, Cyprus, and the UK.
+It is publicly listed in the UK and an FTSE250 constituent.
 Therefore, it complies with strict financial FCA regulations, including capital requirements and best business practices.
 Segregation of client deposits from corporate funds and negative balance protection applies at all Plus 500 subsidiaries.

 Since listing on the London Stock Exchange (LSE) in July 2018, Plus500 has a spotless regulatory record.
 It has eight regulatory licenses offering traders a choice between tighter regulation or a business-friendly trading environment.
 The UK and the Cyprus units additionally offer investor protection funds, where the former secures 100% of deposits up to £85,000 and the latter 90% up to €20,000.